Social-Evolution-and-Behavior/FrankandLopes2025-RefBrain/README.md

 ## Quick notes

 - Prefer conda-forge for binary packages (VTK/pyvista): these are provided as pre-built binaries on conda-forge and avoid long/fragile pip builds.
 Example: `conda install -c conda-forge pyvista vtk`.
-- This branch (`no-headless-notebooks`) is interactive-first — headless runner scripts were removed and the three notebooks are the canonical entry points.
-Run the notebooks in Jupyter to reproduce figures.